 (3) Sterilization and hysterectomy procedures require prior authorization and must meet the requirements of 42 CFR 441, Subpart F.

 (4) Organ transplant services are governed by Rule R414-10A.

-(5) Take-home supplies, dressings, non-rental durable medical equipment, and drugs are reimbursed as part of payment under the DRG.
+(5) Take-home supplies, dressings, non-rental durable medical equipment, and drugs are included in the inpatient reimbursement.